-A common stock is a representation of partial ownership in a company, and is the type of stock most people invest in.
+A common stock is a representation of partial ownership in a company and is the type of stock most people invest in.
 Common stock comes with voting rights, as well as the possibility of dividends and capital appreciation.
 In accounting, you can find information about a company's common stock in its balance sheet.

-What is a common stock, and why do people invest in it?
+What is a common stock and why do people invest in it?

 Some companies choose to distribute some of their profits to common stockholders in the form of dividends, and each common stockholder is entitled to a proportional share.
 For example, if a company declares a dividend of $10 million and there are 20 million shareholders, investors will receive $0.50 for each common share they own.

-The other main type of stock is called preferred stock, and works a bit differently.
-The main difference is that preferred stock has a fixed, guaranteed dividend, while common stock dividends can change over time, or even be discontinued.
+The other main type of stock is called preferred stock and works a bit differently.
+The main difference is that preferred stock has a fixed, guaranteed dividend, while common stock dividends can change over time or even be discontinued.
 For this reason, share prices of preferred stocks generally don't fluctuate as much as common stock.

 The bottom rung of the ownership ladder

 Common shareholders have the most potential for profit, but they are also last in line when things go bad.
-In the event of bankruptcy, holders of common stock have the lowest-priority claim on a company's assets, and are behind secured creditors such as banks, unsecured creditors such as bondholders, and preferred stockholders.
+In the event of bankruptcy, holders of common stock have the lowest-priority claim on a company's assets and are behind secured creditors such as banks, unsecured creditors such as bondholders, and preferred stockholders.

-For this reason, when companies liquidate or go through a bankruptcy restructuring, common stockholders generally receive nothing and their shares become worthless.
+As a result, when companies liquidate or go through a bankruptcy restructuring, common stockholders generally receive nothing and their shares become worthless.

 Common stock on a balance sheet

 On a company's balance sheet, common stock is recorded in the "stockholders' equity" section.
-This is where investors can determine the book value, or "net worth," of their shares, which is equal to the company's assets minus its liabilities.
+This is where investors can determine the book value, or net worth, of their shares, which is equal to the company's assets minus its liabilities.

-The main point to remember is that the total stockholders' equity is the book value of the stock, but that doesn't necessarily mean that the stock trades for this amount.
+The main point to remember is that the total stockholders' equity is the book value of the stock, but that doesn't necessarily mean the stock trades for this amount.
 Rapidly growing companies may trade for several times their book value, while riskier or struggling companies may trade at a discount.